Dates: 24 – 31 October, 2018

 Milford Sound itself was actually kind of underwhelming.
 I think I was expecting glaciers or something, but it was just a middle-of-the-road cruise weaving through a couple of mountains.
 We were on a giant cruise boat with tons of loud tourists, which gave me a headache.

 We got back to Queenstown at 7:30 in the evening.
 I was finally starting to get my appetite back, so I went to a random Malaysian street food shop and it was SURPRISINGLY GOOD.
 Out of curiosity, I asked for something called a “karma cola” and it tasted almost just like regular coke (just with a hint of medicinal quality); turns out it’s an ethical cola alternative that directly benefits local farmers in Sierra Leone.
-I wish it were available here, but looks like the company is only in NZ for the moment!
+I wish it were available here, but looks like the company is only in NZ for the moment.

 Day 5: Back to Christchurch

 I was back in Christchurch by around 1, and it was raining HARD, which made my 15-minute trek to my hotel absolutely miserable.
 By the time I arrived (I was staying at another Jucy Snooze), I was drenched.
 The front desk staff graciously let me check in early, and I went into my room, took off my jeans, and hung them in front of the AC so that they could dry off faster.
-I was exhausted and wanted to sleep, but I had already booked two tours at the Willowbank Wildlife Reserve, and I had to take a bus plus a transfer to get there.
+I was exhausted and wanted to sleep, but I had already booked two tours at the Willowbank Wildlife Reserve, and I had to take two buses to get there.
 So I only laid my head down and rested for a little before I set out again.

 Luckily it had stopped raining by then, so the first thing I did upon getting to the Reserve was grab a hot cup of chai latte at the coffee shop and clasp my cold hands around it.